jeremylynch83/patient.io/content/topics/aneurysms.md

 #image: "/images/covid-19.jpg"
 ---

-On this page you will find information about brain aneurysms and their treatment.

 * [Introduction to brain aneurysms](introduction): Navigate here for a basic understanding of brain aneurysms, discussing their nature, causes, and potential impacts on health and daily life.